rackerlabs/docs-cloud-identity/api-docs/quickstart-guide.rst

 service endpoint.

-If you re-authenticate before the `token` expires, the Identity service returns the same token as long as it remains valid.
+If you re-authenticate before the `token` expires, the Identity service returns a new token.

 When a token expires or becomes invalid, any API request submitted against Rackspace Cloud services returns a 401 error message.
 To regain